 1. How adaptable are you to change?

 Day-to-day life is different in other places.
-The pace is slower, and service can be more leisurely.
-In the U.S., when we are expecting a delivery or repair person, we are usually given a 2-4 hour window.
-In many parts of the world, you’ll probably be given a 2-4 day window.
+The pace is often slower, and service can be more leisurely.
+In the US, when you are expecting a delivery or repair person, you are usually given a two- to four-hour window.
+In many parts of the world, you’ll probably be given a two- to four-day window.

-Dwellings are simpler, and most people own a lot less “stuff.”
+Dwellings are smaller and simpler, and most people own significantly fewer possessions.

-Local customs, political viewpoints, and religious influence may be quite different from what you are accustomed to.
+Local customs, political viewpoints, and religious influences may be quite different from what you are accustomed to.

 2. How comfortable are you in different surroundings?